rainlanguage/rain.contribute/README.md

 ## Target audience

-This repository of information is aimed at those who want to provide _technical_ contributions, therefore it is targetted at a skilled audience.
+This repository of information is aimed at those who want to provide technical contributions and is targeted at a skilled audience.

 You're expected to be able to read the contents of the repository, and navigate git history, without us standing up some static site shell just to render the